MicrosoftDocs/azure-docs/articles/app-service-mobile/app-service-mobile-migrating-from-mobile-services.md

 ### Migrated Mobile Services cannot be added to Traffic Manager

-When you create a Traffic Manager profile, you cannot directly choose a migrated mobile servie to the profile.
+When you create a Traffic Manager profile, you cannot directly choose a migrated mobile service to the profile.
 You need to use an "external endpoint".
 The external endpoint can only be added through PowerShell.
 Refer to the [Traffic Manager tutorial](https://azure.microsoft.com/blog/azure-traffic-manager-external-endpoints-and-weighted-round-robin-via-powershell/) for more information.

 ## <a name="next-steps"></a>Next Steps